icopy-site/awesome/docs/awesome/awesome-newsletters.md

 * [Cron.Weekly](https://www.cronweekly.com).
 A weekly newsletter, delivered to you every Sunday, with news & tools tailored to Linux sysadmins.
 * [MicroServices Weekly](http://www.microservicesweekly.com/).
 Get a free weekly dose of Microservice architectures and container-based virtualization news and articles from around the community.
 * [Awesome SysAdmin Newsletter](https://sysadmin.libhunt.com/newsletter).
 A curated list of awesome SysAdmin tools, software and resources.
-* [Monitoring Weekly](https://weekly.monitoring.love/).
+* [Monitoring Weekly](https://monitoring.love/).
 Monitoring Weekly delivers the latest monitoring news, articles, and tools right to your inbox.
 * [SRE Weekly](http://sreweekly.com/).
 SRE Weekly is a newsletter devoted to everything related to keeping a site or service available as consistently as possible.
 * [Web Operations Weekly](https://webopsweekly.com/).
 A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.

 ### Cloud Development
-* [Cloud Development Weekly](http://clouddevweekly.co/).
-News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.
 * [Serverless Status](https://serverless.email/).
 A weekly newsletter about serverless architectures and paradigms, function-as-a-service, AWS Lambda, etc.
 * [Google Cloud Weekly Newsletter](https://www.gcpweekly.com/).
 This Google Cloud Weekly is a summary of the week's top news, tutorials, videos, podcasts associated to the Google Cloud ecosystem, it's well worth reading.
 * [Last Week in AWS](https://lastweekinaws.com/).
 A weekly roundup of news from Amazon's cloud ecosystem.